Aristophanes of Byzantium: Work

 Aristophanes was the first to deny that the "Precepts of Chiron" was the work of Hesiod.

 Inventions

 Accent system

-Aristophanes is credited with the invention of the accent system used in Greek to designate pronunciation, as the tonal, pitched system of archaic and Classical Greek was giving way (or had given way) to the stress-based system of Koine.
+Aristophanes is credited with reducing the accents used in Greek to designate pronunciation to a definite accent system, as the tonal, pitched system of archaic and Classical Greek was giving way (or had given way) to the stress-based system of Koine.
 This was also a period when Greek, in the wake of Alexander's conquests, was beginning to act as a lingua franca for the Eastern Mediterranean (replacing various Semitic languages).
 The accents were designed to assist in the pronunciation of Greek in older literary works.